imsyf/acme-dashboard/README.md

 ## Chapter 7: Fetching Data

 Let's discuss the different ways you can fetch data from your database, including using SQL and alternatives.

+## Chapter 8: Static and Dynamic Rendering

+Learn about how you can use to further optimize data fetching with PPR and Streaming.